17 responses to “The editor you write for today may be the writer you edit tomorrow”

 Mystery Lovers’ Kitchen

-3. Alison Gang
+Alison Gang says

 What perfect timing for this post – for me anyway.
 I just landed my first major freelance gig and am sorting out the terms with the editors as I type.
 I’m new to writing professionally (I’ve been doing it for fun for awhile, which is how I landed the job) and really flying blind as I figure out how these relationships are “supposed to” work.
 Now I see that my naivete has probably benefited me since I didn’t go in with any preconceived notions as to how to feel about the editors.